-If a transport operation regularly plans deliveries in dense urban areas, then trying to do this efficiently – in terms of planning time and use of drivers and trucks – will be a familiar challenge.
+If a transportation operation regularly plans deliveries in dense urban areas, then trying to do this efficiently – in terms of planning time and use of drivers and trucks – will be a familiar challenge.

 5. Combining Choice, Convenience and Profitability

-If your operation tailors to business-to-consumer (B2C) deliveries, the need to use technology to maximise resource efficiency has never been greater.
+If your operation tailors to business-to-consumer (B2C) deliveries, the need to use technology to maximize resource efficiency has never been greater.
 The expectations for effective B2C delivery, to homes, or to other drop points, within ever more tightly defined timeslots, increase relentlessly as consumers demand ever greater convenience.